dustming/basinmaker/docs/installation.rst

     The OSGeo4W is a binary distribution of a broad set of open source geospatial software for Windows environments, including both GRASS GIS and QGIS.

-    The OSGeo4W installer can be downloaded from `here <https://qgis.org/en/site/forusers/download.html>`_., and using Desktop Express Install and choosing the second link.
-The installed GRASS GIS version should be >= GRASS 7.8.5.
+    The OSGeo4W installer can be downloaded from `here <https://qgis.org/en/site/forusers/download.html>`_.

+    Please use the advanced install option and keep the default selection in all pop up pages, except in the 'select package page'.

+    In the select package:

+    * In the Desktop group, please select 1) grass: GRASS GIS 7.8; 2) qgis: QGIS DESKTOP; 3)qt5_tools:Qt5 tools (development)
+    * In the Libs group, please select 1)python3-geopandas; 2)python3-rtree

     We would suggest to

     * Install QGIS and GRASS outside the **C/:Program Files**.
 Better to install them into a folder path without space in the folder name.
-    * Use ‘Express Desktop Install’
-    * Choose the default 3 packages
     * Run the downloaded installation file

 #.
 Setup GRASS and QGIS python environment